How to change Mac's Hosts file – 5 step guide

 nano terminal enter hosts file

-7. In Terminal, type sudo killall -HUP mDNSResponder followed by Return to clear your Mac's DNS cache and prevent any clashes between DNS and the Hosts file
+To do so, just enter the following command into the Terminal or within Core Shell before exiting: sudo killall -HUP mDNSResponder and hit the Return key to clear your Mac's DNS cache and prevent any clashes between DNS and the Hosts file.

 nano dns tcp ip address change